khusanov-m/Web-Development-P2/README.md

 To open and see websites, please follow steps below:

-**Note: Nodejs should be installed before typing code in your IDE terminal**
+**Note: You should install Node js before following the instructions**

 1. Download repository
 2. Open folder with website name